Is there a masterpiece hiding in your fridge?

 In a flash, I suddenly saw what was possible.
 Throwing the cauliflower heads into a big bowl, I mashed them with a fork until they were a paste.
 Adding some chopped onion, grated carrot, a beaten egg and a handful of flour, I stirred the mixture and seasoned with salt, parsley, cumin and oregano.
 Hmmm.
 I still wasn't sure if I had on my hands a masterpiece or a disaster.

-I covered the bottom of a large frying pan with vegetable oil, and dropped spoonfuls of the mixture into the sizzling oil, waiting until they were brown on one side and then flipping them over.
+In the bottom of a large frying pan with vegetable oil, I dropped spoonfuls of the mixture into the sizzling oil, waiting until they were brown on one side and then flipping them over.
 The smell was out of this world delicious, and the taste of the tiny fritters was even better.
 Who would have believed that some tired old cooked vegetable from the back of my refrigerator could become such a culinary delight?

 The experience has caused me to think twice before tossing anything out.
 Is it truly beyond salvage?
 Can it not be saved or recycled or transformed into something else?
 I've been amazed to discover what is possible to do with items I once would have discarded without thought.
 Here are some ideas for you to try: